Why university?

 Going to university can give you the skills and experience you need to take your future career in any direction you choose.

-Explore a subject youre passionate about
+Explore a subject you’re passionate about

 You don’t have to go to university with a specific career path in mind but having a degree may enhance your employment prospects and increase your earning potential.

-Unlike school or college, you are encouraged to study independently, and are given the freedom to explore your subject area using a variety of different study tools.
+You’re encouraged to study independently, and are given the freedom to explore your subject area using a variety of different study tools.
 This builds your skill set and may make you more attractive to potential employers.

 You'll learn by attending: